smastrom/cypress-wait-frames/README.md

 ## Properties

-It can either be a DOM property (scrollTop, clientHeight, etc.) or a CSS property (background-color etc.).
+It can either be a DOM property (scrollTop, clientHeight, etc.) or a CSS property (background-color, --MyVariable, etc.).

 ```js
 cy.waitFrames({